 Another very common reason why pancakes turn out dense involves mixing the batter way too much.
 Mixing the batter is something that you have to do to get your pancakes ready, but you can go overboard if you aren’t careful.

 The best way to explain this is to just say that you need to be mindful of how the batter looks while you’re mixing it.
-If you mix the pancake batter until it is very smooth, then your pancakes aren’t going to be as fluffy as you would like them to be.
+If you mix the batter until it is very smooth, then your pancakes aren’t going to be as fluffy as you would like them to be.

 Sometimes mixing too much just causes the pancakes to turn out worse.
 Your batter should be somewhat bubbly still when you’re getting the pancakes ready to cook.